packrat386/packrat386.com/src/resume.md

 # Aidan Coyle (she/her)

-I\'m a curious and detail oriented software engineer with a background in web application development, platform infrastructure, and devops tooling.
+I'm a curious and detail oriented software engineer with a background in web application development, platform infrastructure, and devops tooling.